Last updated October 21st 2018.

 The following fees are current as of October 21st 2018.

-It is $25 per vehicle (non-commercial), providing access to the park for 7 days.
+$25 per vehicle (non-commercial), providing access to the park for 7 days.

-It is $20 per motorbike, providing access to the park for 7 days.
+$20 per motorbike, providing access to the park for 7 days.

-It is $15 per individual travelling on foot or bicycle, providing access to the park for 7 days.
+$15 per individual travelling on foot or bicycle, providing access to the park for 7 days.

 All National Parks are currently in the process of trying to implement their “Entrance Fees” being paid by credit or debit card only.
 They are attempting to eliminate cash payments.
 I don’t know if this will apply for the camping fees too at some point in the future, but for now just make sure you have the right change required for how ever many nights camping you may do.
 The “iron ranger” (camping fee box) does not give change.